Official site/v1.10.11

-imux is a native macOS command center for serious AI work.
-Keep terminal execution, local and remote files, source control, browser tasks, and supervisor-driven next steps inside one deliberate workspace.
+imux is a native macOS workspace for serious AI work.
+Keep terminal execution, local and remote files, Git state, GitHub links, browser tasks, and supervisor-driven next steps inside one deliberate workspace.

 Platform